YoussefHindi/10666089_autonomous_nav/README.md

 In this example we changed to A* path planning algorithm.

 catkin_make again and source it again and relaunch the launch file again and the new algorithm is set.
 This package was implemented and based and build up upon from this [github repositiory](https://github.com/sahibdhanjal/Path-Planning-Simulator)

+Also check this [link](https://qiao.github.io/PathFinding.js/visual/) that is a simulation that shows and visualise different path plans depending on the algorithm used.

-Check the videos folder showing how to use the package.
+Check the videos folder showing the difference betweenthe 2 path planning algorithms.

 Open /10666089_autonomous_nav/videos/new_pp_algorithm
 you'll find 2 video showing the package working and how to use it: